bcgov/aps-infra-platform/documentation/README.md

 # Documentation has moved

-For the most recent docs from API Program Services, visit [DevHub](https://mvp.developer.gov.bc.ca/docs/default/component/aps-infra-platform-docs/).
+This documentation is no longer being updated.
+For the most up to date information, visit [DevHub](https://mvp.developer.gov.bc.ca/docs/default/component/aps-infra-platform-docs/).